haydenw2005/haydenw2005/README.md

 # Hey.
 I'm Hayden 👋

-As an undergraduate at Purdue University with over a year of hands-on, full-stack software engineering experience, I have developed robust web applications by working on both front-end and back-end systems.
-My studies have provided a solid foundation in low-level systems programming, and I am currently expanding my skill set by exploring machine learning.
-I am passionate about learning new technologies and contributing to meaningful projects that create a positive impact.---
+Currently, I’m pursuing my undergraduate degree at Purdue University and bring over a year of real-world experience in full-stack software engineering.
+I’ve engineered sturdy web applications, seamlessly bridging front-end design with back-end infrastructure.
+My academic training has rooted me in the intricacies of low-level systems programming, while my current focus on AI is broadening my technical horizons.
+I’m fueled by a commitment to adopt innovative tools and collaborate on projects that deliver tangible, positive results.

 ## 💻 Technical Experience